 Good to Know: U.S. war powers Andrew Rudalevige - February 22, 2024 Does the president or Congress have the power to go to war?

 In a first, House Democrats elected a Black leader.
 Here’s what that means.
-Katherine Tate, Jennifer Garcia, and Christopher Stout - November 30, 2022 Hakeem Jeffries will be the next House minority leader.
+Jennifer Garcia, Katherine Tate, and Christopher Stout - November 30, 2022 Hakeem Jeffries will be the next House minority leader.
 That could affect national politics in these four ways.

 Two new books take different roads to understand South Africa Carolyn E. Holmes - August 25, 2022 South Africa’s government changed after 1994.
 So did the social order.